Islam in Ethiopia

-Islam was in 2007 the second largest religion in Ethiopia with over 33.9% of the population.
-The faith arrived in Tigray, north of Ethiopia, at an early date, shortly before the hijira.
 The Kingdom of Aksum in Ethiopia was the first foreign country to accept Islam when it was unknown in most parts of the world.
-The kingdom also favored its expansion and making Islam present in the country since the times of Muhammad (571–632).
+The kingdom also favoured its expansion and making Islam present in the country since the time of Muhammad (571–632).
 Islam and Christianity are the two major religions and have co-existed for hundreds of years.

 History

 Many diverse forms of Islam are practised in Ethiopia.

-Muslims arrived in the Axumite Empire during the Hijarat as early disciples from Mecca, persecuted by the ruling Quraysh tribe.
-They were received by the Christian ruler of Axum, whom Arabic tradition has named Ashama ibn Abjar (King Armah in Ge'Ez and Amharic), and he settled them in Negash.
-Located in the Tigray Region.
-On the other hand, the principal center of Islamic culture, learning, and propagation has been Wello.
-The Quraysh sent emissaries to bring them back to Arabia, but the King of Axum refused their demands.
-The Prophet himself instructed his followers who came to the Axumite empire, to respect and protect Axum as well as live in peace with the native Christians.
+Muslims arrived in the Axumite Empire during the Hijra as early disciples from Mecca, persecuted by the ruling Quraysh tribe.
+They were received by the Christian ruler of Axum, whom Arabic tradition has named Ashama ibn Abjar (King Armah in Ge'Ez and Amharic), and he settled them in Negash, located in the Tigray Region.
+On the other hand, the principal centre of Islamic culture, learning, and propagation has been in Wollo, which is located in the Amhara Region.
+The Quraysh sent emissaries to bring them back to Arabia, but the king of Axum refused their demands.
+The Prophet himself instructed his followers who came to the Axumite Empire to respect and protect Axum as well as live in peace with the native Christians.
 While the city of Medina, north of Mecca, ultimately became the new home of most of the exiles from Mecca, a 7th-century cemetery excavated inside the boundaries of Negash shows the Muslim community survived their departure.

 The period of Fasilides (r.
 1632–1667) gave Muslims a good opportunity to expand their religion throughout the country.
 Emperor Yohannis (r.
-1667–1682) created a council of Muslims to establish their own quarters in Addis Alem, far from the Christians in the political commercial capital, Gondar town.
-Muslims were able to have their own space and the population of Muslims increased because of wider urbanization.
+1667–1682) created a council of Muslims to establish their own quarters in Addis Alem, far from the Christians in the political and commercial capital, Gondar.
+Muslims were able to have their own space, and the population of Muslims increased because of wider urbanisation.

-Islam and Christianity have had their conflicts within the country, from the birth of Islam into the 16th century Christians dominated the borderlands where Islam was more prominent.
-This brought about the settlement of Islam to Ethiopia and the Horn of Africa.
-In the Dahlak islands, the first Muslims resided in the 8th century until the 10th century where Islam spread along the Red Sea and Islam was restricted to northern Ethiopia because Christianity was already more dominant in the rest of the country.
-The port of Zeila allowed Islam to enter through the eastern and central parts of Ethiopia where Christianity had not reached yet.
+Islam and Christianity have had their conflicts within the country; from the birth of Islam to the 16th century, Christians dominated the borderlands where Islam was more prominent.
+This brought about the settlement of Islam in Ethiopia and the Horn of Africa.
+In the Dahlak Islands, the first Muslims resided from the 8th century until the 10th century, when Islam spread along the Red Sea, and Islam was restricted to northern Ethiopia because Christianity was already more dominant in the rest of the country.
+The port of Zeila allowed Islam to enter through the eastern and central parts of Ethiopia, where Christianity had not yet reached.

 During the 19th century, Emperor Tewodros II (r.
 1855–1868) demanded that his Muslim subjects convert to Christianity or leave his empire.
-Some Muslims converted due to coercion; non-converts moved to the western parts of the Gojjam, near Sudan, where they continued practicing Islam.
+Some Muslims converted due to coercion; non-converts moved to the western parts of Gojjam, near Sudan, where they continued practising Islam.
 Tewodros' successor, Emperor Yohannes IV (r.
-1872–1889) continued to coerce Muslims into converting to achieve religious uniformity by ordering them to be baptized within three years.
+1872–1889), continued to coerce Muslims into converting to achieve religious uniformity by ordering them to be baptised within three years.